-The Fanning-Howey Report provided a proposed budget to bring all Providence Public Schools up to high facilities quality standard at the level achieved at Nathan Bishop and PCTA.
+The Fanning-Howey Report (full copy at Appendix E) provided a proposed budget to bring all Providence Public Schools up to high facilities quality standard at the level achieved at Nathan Bishop and PCTA.
 Mr. Sepe updated the Fanning-Howey Report to account for projects completed since 2009, as well as changes in construction costs.
 The cost per school varied significantly, from \$115,093 at the Bailey Elementary School up to more than \$84 million at Mount Pleasant High School.
-Based on that analysis, he projected the total budget to bring all of the remaining 36 schools up to the quality level of Bishop and PCTA to exceed \$600 million.
+Based on that analysis, he projected the total budget to bring all of the remaining 36 schools up to the quality level of Bishop and PCTA to cost slightly over \$600 million.
 (This estimate excludes six school buildings that are currently either leased to other entities or are closed.)
-Mr. Sepe also estimated that a smaller commitment of around \$5 million to \$10 million per school (or \$300 million total) would be adequate to provide a quality learning environment, similar to what Achievement First achieved in its recent renovation of the Oliver Hazard Perry Middle school.
+Mr. Sepe also estimated that a smaller commitment of around \$5 million to \$10 million per school (or \$300 million total) would be sufficient to bring dramatic improvements, similar to those Achievement First achieved in its recent renovation of the Gilbert Stuart Middle school.

-B. Sidewalks
+B. Sidewalks TIF 29 2015

 In October of last year, the Department of Public Works prepared a report concerning the condition of the City's sidewalks.
-Appendix E. The City's current funding for sidewalk repair and replacement is only a fraction of what is needed, and even when combined with available federal funds from the Community Development Block Grant program, the Department estimates the current backlog would not be addressed in fewer than 20 years, only to be replaced by more sidewalk repair requests during that time.
-The Department of Public Works currently estimates the backlog of pending requests for sidewalk repairs to exceed 3,400 sidewalks, for which the estimated cost of repair would be \$20 million.
-The Department recommends conducting a comprehensive survey of all sidewalks to identify additional ones in need of repair, which survey may add as much as \$70 million to the list.
-The Department estimates the cost of at \$150,000.
+Appendix F. The City's funding for sidewalk repair and replacement is only a fraction of what is needed, and even when combined with available federal funds from the Community Development Block Grant program, the Department estimates the current backlog would not be addressed in fewer than 20 years, only to be replaced by more sidewalk repair requests during that time.
+The Department of Public Works currently estimates the backlog of pending requests for sidewalk repairs to be comprised of more than 3,400 sidewalks, for which the estimated cost of repair would be \$20 million.
+The Department recommends conducting a comprehensive survey of all sidewalks to identify additional ones in need of repair, which survey could add as much as \$70 million to the list.
+The Department estimates the cost of a survey to be \$150,000.